 Advantest's inventories consist of on-hand inventory, including inventory located at customer sites, and inventory that is on-order and subject to a contract that is non-cancelable.
 Advantest states its inventories at the lower of cost or market.
 Cost is determined using the average cost method.
 Advantest determines the market for finished goods by determining net realizable value and for raw materials by identifying replacement cost.
 Advantest reviews its inventories and determines the appropriate amount of any inventory write-downs periodically based on these reviews.
 Write-downs occur from the discontinuation of product lines, inventory in excess of estimated usage, the release of new products which renders inventory obsolete and declines in net realizable value of Advantest's inventory leased to customers.
 Advantest recognizes inventory write-downs in cost of sales.
-Advantest may be required to take additional charges for excess and obsolete inventory in fiscal 2012 or other future periods if future weakness in its businesses causes further reductions to Advantest's inventories obsolete.
+Advantest may be required to take additional charges for excess and obsolete inventory in fiscal 2013 or other future periods if future weakness in its businesses causes further reductions to Advantest's inventories obsolete.
 Advantest evaluates its inventory levels based on its estimates and forecasts of demand for its products.

-Advantest's inventories increased by ¥6,343 million, or 27.0%, during fiscal 2011 to ¥29,836 million as of March 31, 2012 due to improvements in backlogs of orders and expansion of the business scale by integration with Verigy.
+Advantest's inventories increased by ¥2,013 million, or 6.7%, during fiscal 2012 to ¥31,849 million as of March 31, 2013.